Apollonius (crater)

 Apollonius is a lunar impact crater located near the eastern limb of the Moon.
 It lies in the region of uplands to the west of Mare Undarum and northeast of the Sinus Successus on the Mare Fecunditatis.
-It was named after Greek mathematician Apollonius of Perga.
 It is southwest of the crater Firmicus, and north of Condon.

 The outer rim of Apollonius is somewhat worn and is overlain by a pair of small craters (including Apollonius E) across the western wall.
 The nearly flat interior floor has a low albedo and has been covered by lava.
 It lacks a central peak or notable small craters across the bottom.

+This crater was named after Greek mathematician Apollonius of Perga (c.
+262–190 B.C.).
+It was formerly adopted by the International Astronomical Union in 1935.
+The name was introduced into lunar nomenclature by Johann Madler during the 19th century.